leonardovee/banking-w-event-sourcing/README.md

 ### Queries

-Here are the possible commands for the application:
+Here are the possible queries for the application:

 - bank-account-lookup
 - bank-account-lookup/by-id/{id}
 - bank-account-lookup/by-holder/{holder}
 - bank-account-lookup/with-balance/{equality}/{balance}

+You can see more of the commands and queries in the file `requests.http`.

 ### Requests